aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ### Tokens

 **Tokens** are a special kind of contract that act as currency that can be transferred between accounts.
-This page will be helpful for determining a token's properties, its holders and its transfers.
+This page can help determine a token's properties, its holders, and its transfers.

 The upper part of the **Token Details** page contains the following: